VIX Term Structure Explained

 The VIX futures term structure is just a basic plot of all the monthly values of implied volatility of S&P 500 options.
 You can see in that picture, the front month as we call it is at 17.10 and the plot goes all the way out to 8 months later with a value of 22.45.
 Term structures aren’t limited to the VIX.
 You can actually plot a term structure for anything with futures values.
 The oil and gas market for example, or an interest rate curve.
 These term structures are quite common, but for volatility traders, it’s the future VIX values we are interested in.

 Why is this important?

-Well as I’ve mentioned in the XIV Trading Strategy section, the products we trade (XIV and VXZ) derive their price based on a calculation of the first and second month VIX term structure.
-So depending on the term structure and more specifically the first and second month of it, we can get a good read on whether the XIV or VXZ has a mathematical headwind or a tailwind going forward.
-It doesn’t tell the whole story of course, but it’s a very good starting point and one that forms the basis of virtually all volatility traders out there.
+Well as I’ve mentioned in the XIV Trading Strategy section, the products we trade (XIV and VXZ) derive their price based on a calculation of the first and second-month VIX futures, and how those futures converge to the spot VIX price at expiration.
+So depending on the term structure and more specifically the first and second month of it, coupled with the spot VIX, we can get a good read on whether the XIV or VXZ has a mathematical headwind or a tailwind going forward.
+It doesn’t tell the whole story of course, but it’s a very good starting point and one that forms the basis of virtually all volatility strategies out there.

 Contango vs Backwardation

 You may come across these terms at various points in my quarterly reports so I’ll explain what is meant by them.

 That same picture from above is an upward sloping term structure which means it’s in contango.
 See how the futures values start at a low point and progressively increase as you go further out in time?
 This is considered the norm because the VIX term structure spends most of its time in contango.
 Plenty of other factors come into play, but in general, this upward sloping contango term structure means the XIV has a small mathematical tailwind.